Compare Pet Insurance in New Zealand

 2. Choose Comprehensive Over Accident-Only: Most claims are for illness.
 Accident-only provides limited protection.

-3. Check Annual and Per-Condition Limits: Ensure limits are adequate. $10,000+ annual limits recommended for comprehensive protection.
+3. Check Annual and Per-Condition Limits: Ensure limits are adequate for serious conditions like cancer, cruciate surgery, or chronic illness.

 4. Review Excess Options: Balance lower premiums against higher out-of-pocket costs.
-Can you afford a $300-$500 excess?
+Choose an excess you can comfortably afford at claim time.

 5. Understand Waiting Periods: Conditions showing symptoms during waiting periods are excluded.
 Don't wait until your pet is sick to insure.